Police respond to, dismiss reported threat at Kellogg Elementary

-HUNTINGTON — A late night police sighting at Kellogg Elementary in Wayne County Tuesday had some parents and community members concerned after a potential threat had been made earlier in the afternoon, but no evidence of a credible threat was discovered.
+HUNTINGTON — A late-night police sighting at Kellogg Elementary School in Wayne County on Jan.
+21 had some parents and community members concerned after a potential threat had been made earlier in the afternoon, but no evidence of a credible threat was discovered.

-According to Superintendent Todd Alexander, a student who was present in the building during an after school activity allegedly reported they saw somebody that shouldn’t have been there, and they “might have had a gun.”
+According to Wayne County Schools Superintendent Todd Alexander, a student who was present in the building during an after-school activity reported seeing somebody who shouldn’t have been there, and they “might have had a gun.”

 “This has been a situation we had to take a close look at,” Alexander added, “but after talking extensively with law enforcement, it’s been determined there was no credible threat.”